 Oh MY!
 This is it.
 This is THE recipe for me.
 The ONE that I will go back to….and back to…and….
 Well you get the picture!
 Imagine a chocolate, fudgy, dense wondrous brownie topped with creamy, rich, luscious, chocolate frosting…..this is THE Chocolate Brownie Recipe to answer all my chocolate cravings!
 And let’s face it, we all need a chocolate fix now and then.
-Now, to make things even better, this make a nice, big 9 X13 size pan of these amazing Brownies.
+Now, to make things even better, this makes a nice, big 9 X13 size pan of these amazing Brownies.
 So you can satisfy your chocolate cravings and share.

 Just look at the incredible fudgy texture of these babies!
 They’re the Fudgy-est, Moistest, Richest Brownies I’ve ever had!
 Bar none………..

-Remember that Mother Teresa said “Peace begins with a smile.”
-Imagine what could happen if you gave some one a great big smile and a great big Frosted Fudge Brownie…….now thats a whole lot of beautiful PEACE!!!!!!
+Remember that Mother Teresa said, “Peace begins with a smile.”
+Imagine what could happen if you gave someone a great big smile and a great big Frosted Fudge Brownie…….now that’s a whole lot of beautiful PEACE!!!!!!

-Here are a few of the specifics to be aware of: The instructions have you add both sugars to the melted butter-chocolate mixture in essentially a double boiler over the simmering water with the heat turned off.
+Here are a few of the specifics to be aware of: The instructions have you add both sugars to the melted butter-chocolate mixture is essentially a double boiler over the simmering water with the heat turned off.
 Very specific but easily done.